Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/wordpress-multi-step-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Multi-step forms with progress bars</a>.
 Want to increase conversion rates and collect more leads?
 Create a beautiful paged form with a rootline and progress indicator.
 Add conditional pages for a smart branching form.
 * <a href="https://formidableforms.com/features/form-to-pdf-wordpress-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Create a PDF</a> from entries and send them along in an email.
 * <a href="https://formidableforms.com/features/cascading-dropdown-lookup-field/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Cascading lookup fields</a>.
 Autofill values in other fields or drill down through options to reveal a final value.
 Designed for year/make/model chained fields in auto forms and country/state/city fields.
 Lookup fields can even get a price from another product form.
+* Harness the power of ChatGPT by automating responses to form submissions with Artificial Intelligence (AI).
-* Datepicker fields with advanced datepicker options including blackout dates, dynamic minimum and maximum dates, and inline calendars.
-Datepickers are great for email forms, basic online booking, and event registration.
+* Datepicker fields with advanced datepicker options including blackout dates, dynamic minimum and maximum dates, date calculations, and inline calendars.
+Datepickers are great for email forms, basic online booking, event registration, and counting the days between dates.
 * Dynamic field relationships.
 Populate fields and link data between multiple fields.
 This helpful in to link employment applications to a job, quizzes to a class, an event registration to an event, or a sports registration to a team.
 * Add password fields with a password strength meter in a WordPress user registration form, profile form, or change password form.
 * Collect reviews with star ratings for feedback, recipe ratings, product review, event rating, and customer testimonial forms.
 Then share your ratings with Formidable Views.
 * Confirmation fields.
 Double check email addresses or passwords and prevent typos from causing lost leads.
 * <a href="https://formidableforms.com/features/conditional-logic-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Conditional logic for smart forms</a>.
 Show or hide fields based on user selections or user roles, simplify, and increase conversion rates.
 * <a href="https://formidableforms.com/features/email-autoresponders-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Send email notifications & autoresponders</a>.
 Let clients know you received their message.
 Then create customized email notifications for multiple recipients and get info from an email form to those who need it.
 * Email routing.
-Conditionally send multiple autoresponder emails and notifications based on values in an email form, user registration form, and payment form.
+Conditionally send multiple autoresponder emails and notifications based on values in a user registration form or payment form.
 * Pricing fields for easy eCommerce forms with automatic product price calculations.
 Drop in a product field, quantity, and total and you're good to go.
 * <a href="https://formidableforms.com/wordpress-calculator-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Calculator forms</a>.
 Create complex calculations and combine text from multiple fields.
 This is great for a mortgage calculator, auto loan calculator, and more.
 Price calculations give site visitors easy quotes and price estimates.
 We recommend range sliders too, for calculator forms your clients will love.
 * <a href="https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Visual style creator</a>.
 Our form creator allows you to custom brand calculator forms, email forms, lead forms, quiz forms, and other WP forms to match your site.
 Change colors, borders, font sizes, and more without any code.